Allwrightben/natures-elixir/README.md

 I want to implement PayPal payment system in the future as many customers prefer it.
 I am also considering adding google pay and apple pay functionality to the existing stripe payment system as they are widely used due to their simplicity.

+#### Better responsiveness on tablet sized screens.

+I simply ran out of time, but this will be the first thing I fix in the comming weeks when time permits.

 #### Order cancellation

 This feature requires more research time to implement, which is why it is not implemented at this stage.